Just5KY/homey/README.md

     docker-compose up

 ### System monitor module

 Displays CPU/RAM/disk usage and uptime.
 Docker containers cannot query the host for this information (for security reasons).
-This can be circumvented by **running a script on the host** to update a file mounted inside the container: `monitorSystem.py`.
+This can be circumvented by **running a script on the host**: `monitorSystem.py`

 - Put the script anywhere
 - Install process utilities: `pip install psutil`
 - Point `dataFile` at homey's config Docker volume